 - (i) Contributions for the purpose of acquiring or developing a depreciable tangible capital asset or contributions in the form of a depreciable tangible capital asset are recorded in accordance with Regulation 198/2011 which requires that they be recorded and referred to as deferred capital contributions and recognized in revenue at the same rate that amortization of the related tangible capital asset is recorded.
 The reduction of the deferred capital contributions and the recognition of the revenue are accounted for in the fiscal period during which the tangible capital asset is used to provide services.
-The University records deferred capital contributions as part of deferred contributions on the statement of financial position (note 11). - (ii) Contributions restricted for specific purposes other than those for the acquisition or development of a depreciable tangible capital asset are recorded as deferred contributions and recognized in revenue in the year in which the stipulation or restriction on the contributions have been met.
+The University records deferred capital contributions as part of deferred contributions on the statement of financial position (note 10). - (ii) Contributions restricted for specific purposes other than those for the acquisition or development of a depreciable tangible capital asset are recorded as deferred contributions and recognized in revenue in the year in which the stipulation or restriction on the contributions have been met. - (iii) Endowment contributions are recognized as revenue when received.
+Any related investment income earned thereon is deferred when earned in accordance with the stipulations in the endowment agreements.
+The income is recognized as revenue when it is spent on the purpose specified.